Rocky0Shao/Task_Tracking_Webapp/work_log/daily_notes.md

-Today(12/31) I successfully added creat user -> add task for each user -> user able to login and see their individual tasks.
+Today(12/31) I successfully added creat user -> add task for each user -> user able to login and see their individual tasks. production build was failing, then I realized I have to add env vars to vercel itself. then it worked.
-The table couldn't insert data til I disableed RLS (might be bad, will change later. )
+The table couldn't insert data til I disableed RLS (might be bad, will change later. ) now I'll add new functionality to remove tasks.